Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Control of Confounding

 \subsection{Control of Confounding with Continuous Latent Space}

-Our treatment of the latent community setting relies on the fact that, probability tending to one, the estimated communities match the actual communities exactly, $\Prob{\hat{C} \neq C} \rightarrow 0$.
-This is not known to happen for continuous latent space models, and seems very implausible for estimates of continuous quantities.
+We now turn our attention to setting where the network follows a homophilous continuous latent space model.
+Recall that our treatment of the latent \emph{community} setting relies on the fact that $\Prob{\hat{C} \neq C} \rightarrow 0$, i.e., with probability tending to one the estimated communities match the actual communities exactly.
+Importantly, this is not known to happen for continuous latent space models, and seems very implausible for estimates of continuous quantities, however we still can make progress.

-As mentioned in \S \ref{sec:continuous-space}, \citet[ch.\ 3]{Asta-thesis} has shown that if the link-probability function is known and has certain natural regularity properties (detailed below), then the probability that the {\em sum} of the distances between true locations and their maximum likelihood estimates exceeds $\epsilon$ goes to zero exponentially in $\sqrt{\epsilon} n^2$ (at least).
+As mentioned in \S \ref{sec:continuous-space}, \citet[ch.\ 3]{Asta-thesis} has shown that if the link-probability function is known and has certain natural regularity properties (detailed below), then the probability that the {\em sum} of the distances between true locations and their maximum likelihood estimates exceeds $\epsilon$ goes to zero exponentially in $\epsilon n^2$ (at least).
 More specifically, the result requires the link-probability function to be smooth in the underlying metric and bounded on the logit scale, and requires the latent space's group of isometries\footnote{An isometry is a transformation of a metric space which preserves distances between points.
 These transformations naturally form groups, and the properties of these groups control, or encode, the geometry of the metric space \citep{Brannan-Esplen-Gray}.} to have a bounded number of connected components.
-(This is true for Euclidean spaces of any finite dimension, where the bound is always $2$.)
-Then
+(This is true for Euclidean spaces of any finite dimension, where the number of connected components is always $2$.)
+If these above conditions are met---which we shall refer to as ``the Asta conditions''---then

-where the $\mathcal{N}$ is a known function, polynomial in $n$ and $1/\epsilon$, depending only on the isometry group of the metric, and $\kappa$ is a known constant, calculable from the isometry group and the bound on the logit.
+where the $\mathcal{N}$ is a known function, polynomial in $n$ and in $1/\epsilon$, depending only on the isometry group of the metric, and $\kappa$ is a known constant, calculable from the isometry group and the bound on the logit.
 Since the maximum of $n$ distances is at most the sum of those distances, this further implies that